island-is/island.is/libs/clients/taktikal/README.md

 })
 ```

-Each organisation must have their own access credentials and they can be accessed in the [Taktikal Portal](https://app-dev.taktikal.is/settings/access-keys).
+Each organisation must have their own credentials and they can be accessed in the [Taktikal Portal](https://app-dev.taktikal.is/settings/access-keys).

 ## Useful links